Turnpike in Lipschitz-nonlinear optimal control: Proof of

 holds for all $t \in [\tau_1, \tau_2]$. \end{lemma}

 \begin{proof}[Proof of \Cref{lem: quasiturnpike.2.wave}]

 The proof follows the lines of that of \Cref{lem: unif time estimates}, with some slight technical differences.
 We provide details for the sake of completeness.
 For notational purposes, it will be significantly simpler to operate in the canonical first order system framework presented in the proof of \Cref{lem: C2.wave}.
 For the same reason, we will also drop the subscripts of $T$.
+We set $X:=H^1_0(\Omega)\times L^2(\Omega)$, and we denote